What is Hospice Palliative care?

 How many family members or friends does it take to care for a patient at home?

 There’s no set number.
-One of the first things a hospice palliative care team will do is to prepare an individualized care plan that will, among other things, address the amount of caregiving needed by the patient.
+One of the first things a hospice palliative care team will do is to prepare an individualized care plan that will, among other things, address the amount of care needed by the patient.
 Hospice works closely with home nursing, community health care workers, family and friends to provide the most comprehensive care possible.

 Must someone be with the patient at all times?